Online Segmentation of LiDAR Sequences: Dataset and Algorithm: Evaluating Online Semantic Segmentation

 We selected five segmentation algorithms with open-source implementations and trained models for SemanticKITTI.
-SalsaNeXt~\cite{cortinhal2020salsanext} uses range images, PolarNet~\cite{Zhang_2020_CVPR} and panoptic PolarNet \cite{Zhou2021PanopticPolarNet} a bird's eye view polar partition, SPVNAS~\cite{tang2020searching} a regular grid, and Cylinder3D~\cite{zhu2021cylindrical} a cylindrical partition. {We do not consider methods that stack contiguous frames as their structure and the resulting latency is incompatible with the online setting.} When using SemanticKITTI, we evaluate the provided pretrained models on the validation set.
-On \gls{datasetname}, we retrain the models from scratch using the procedure of their official repository.
+SalsaNeXt~\cite{cortinhal2020salsanext} uses range images, PolarNet~\cite{Zhang_2020_CVPR} and panoptic PolarNet~\cite{Zhou2021PanopticPolarNet} a bird's eye view polar grid, SPVNAS~\cite{tang2020searching} a regular grid, and Cylinder3D~\cite{zhu2021cylindrical} a cylindrical grid.
+We do not consider methods that stack frames as their structure and resulting latency is incompatible with the online setting.
+When using SemanticKITTI, we evaluate the provided pretrained models on the validation set.
+On HelixNet, we retrain the models from scratch using the procedure of their official repository.
 We removed all test-time augmentations that resulted in prohibitive inference time.
 All methods are evaluated on the same workstation using a NVIDIA TESLA V100 32Go GPU.

-\paragraph{Analysis.} In \tabref{tab:helixformervsothers}, we report performance in frame-by-frame setting, as well as online setting with slices of $72^\circ$ for \gls{methodname} and competing methods for \gls{datasetname} and SemanticKITTI.
-We observe that \gls{methodname} yields state-of-the-art accuracy, with mIoU scores only matched by Cylinder3D~\cite{zhu2021cylindrical}.
+\paragraph{Analysis.} In \tabref{tab:helixformervsothers}, we report performance in frame-by-frame and online setting with slices of $72^\circ$, for Helix4D and competing methods, for HelixNet and SemanticKITTI.
+We observe that Helix4D yields state-of-the-art accuracy, with mIoU scores only matched by Cylinder3D~\cite{zhu2021cylindrical}.
 However, Cylinder3D is $50$ times larger in terms of parameters and twice slower, not meeting the real-time requirement even in the full frame setting.
 As reported in \tabref{tab:perf_classes}, distinguishing moving vehicles in HelixNet is particularly difficult.
-Our approach even largely outperforms Panoptic PolarNet despite this method using instance annotation as supervision, preventing us from evaluating on \gls{datasetname}.
+Our approach even largely outperforms Panoptic PolarNet despite this method using instance annotation as supervision, preventing us from evaluating on HelixNet.
 Helix4D yields significantly improved scores thanks to its larger spatio-temporal receptive fields: $14$m and $1000$ms \vs $8$m and $21$ms for Cylinder3D for a fifth rotation.